Freight forwarder

 - utilise e-commerce, internet technology and satellite systems to enable real-time tracking of goods

-- arrange air transport for urgent and high-value freight and managing the risk door-to-door
+- arrange air transport for urgent and high-value freight and manage the risk door-to-door

-- act as broker in customs negotiations worldwide to guide the freight efficiently through complex procedures
+- act as a broker in customs negotiations worldwide to guide the freight efficiently through complex procedures

 - deal with special arrangements for transporting delicate cargoes, such as livestock, food and medical supplies